 (i) Are not covered by the resident agreement; or

-(ii) Cannot be paid for by the resident or the resident's [agent] representative.
+(ii) Cannot be paid for by the resident or the [resident's agent] resident representative.

+(30) "Family" means a group of two or more individuals related by legal status or affection who consider themselves a family.

 [(28)] (31) "Family council" means a group of individuals who work together to protect the rights of and improve the quality of life of residents of an assisted living program.

+[(29)] (32) Financial exploitation.

-[(29)] (32) "Financial exploitation" means the misappropriation of a resident's assets or income, including spending the resident's assets or income:
+(a) "Financial exploitation" means the misappropriation of a resident's assets or income, including spending the resident's assets or income:

-(a) Against the will of or without the consent of the resident or the resident's [agent] representative; or
+[(a)] (i) Against the will of or without the consent of the resident or the [resident's agent] resident representative; or

-(b) For the use and benefit of a person other than the resident, if the resident or [agent] representative has not consented to the expenditure.
+[(b)] (ii) For the use and benefit of a person other than the resident, if the [resident or agent] resident representative has not consented to the expenditure.

+(b) “Financial exploitation” includes misappropriation of the resident’s funds by the resident representative.

 [(30)] (33) "Frequent" means occurring or appearing quite often or at close intervals, but not continuously.